ecmwf/anemoi-inference/docs/inference/configs/grib-output.rst

        templates:
          - input

-By default, only prognostic variables are taken from the input and diagnostic variables will throw an error if no other template provider can provide a template.
+By default, only prognostic variables are taken from the input.
+Diagnostic variables will throw an error if no other template provider can provide a template.
 A fallback mapping can optionally be provided to map output variables to input variables: